ESzyszka/Avionics-/README.md

 ## Implementations

 ### aviation-panel (JavaScript)
-The original JavaScript implementation of the avionics six-pack, developed using **Grok Code Fast 1** model.
-This version provides a fully functional flight instrument panel with real-time updates and interactive controls.

-**Features:**
 - Complete six-pack instrument implementation
 - Real-time flight data visualization
 - Interactive controls and indicators
 - Responsive design for various screen sizes

 ### aviation-panel-TypeScript (TypeScript)
-A TypeScript port of the JavaScript implementation, offering enhanced type safety and improved developer experience while maintaining all the functionality of the original version.

-**Features:**
 - Full type definitions for aviation data structures
 - Enhanced IDE support and autocomplete
 - Compile-time error checking